 372.-To bore for the balusters of a round rail before rounding it.
-Make the angle, o c t, (Fig. 268,) equal to the angle, o c t, at Fig. 261; upon c, describe a circle with a radius equal to half the thickness of the rail; draw the tangent, b d, parallel to t c, and complete the rectangle, e b d f, having sides tangical to the circle; from c, draw c a, at right angles to o c; then, b d being the bottom of the rail, set a gauge from b to a, and run it the whole length of the stuff; in boring, place the centre of the bit in the gauge-mark at a, and bore in the direction, a c.
+Make the angle, o c t, (Fig. 268,) equal to the angle, o c t, at Fig. 261; upon c, describe a circle with a radius equal to half the thickness of the rail; draw the tangent, b d, parallel to t c, and complete the rectangle, e b d f, having sides tangical to the circle; from c, draw c a, at right angles to o c; then, b dbeing the bottom of the rail, set a gauge from b to a, and run it the whole length of the stuff; in boring, place the centre of the bit in the gauge-mark at a, and bore in the direction, a c.
 To do this easily, make chucks as represented in the figure, the bottom edge, g h, being parallel to o c, and having a place sawed out, as e f, to receive the rail.
 These being nailed to the bench, the rail will be held steadily in its proper place for boring vertically.
 The distance apart that the balusters require to be, on the under side of the rail, is one-half the length of the rake-side of the pitch-board.

-$373.-To\ obtain$, by the foregoing principles, the face-mould for the twists of a moulded rail upon platform stairs.
-In Fig. 269, $a\ b\ c$ is the plan of a line passing through the centre of the rail around the cylinder as before, and the lines above it are a vertical section of steps, risers and platform, with the lines for the rail obtained as in Fig. 261.
-Set half the width of the rail from b to f and from b to r, and from f and r, draw f e and r d parallel to c a.
+373.-To obtain, by the foregoing principles, the face-mould for the twists of a moulded rail upon platform stairs.
+In Fig. 269, a b c is the plan of a line passing through the centre of the rail around the cylinder as before, and the lines above it are a vertical section of steps, risers and platform, with the lines for the rail obtained as in Fig. 261.
+Set half the width of the rail from b to f and from b to r, and from f and r, draw f e and r d, parallel to c a.
 At Fig. 270, the centre lines of the rail, k c and c n, are obtained as in the previous examples.
-Make c i and c j, each equal to c i at Fig. 269, and draw the lines, i m and j g, parallel to c k; make n e and n d equal to n e and n d at Fig. 269, and draw d o and e l, parallel to n c; also, through k, draw s g, parallel to n c; then, in the parallelograms, m s d o and g s e l, find the elliptic curves, d m and e g, according to Art.
-118, and they will define the moulds.
-The joint is drawn through n, at right angles to n c, and is to be cut square through from the face of the plank.
+Make c i and c j, each equal to c i at Fig. 269, and draw the lines, im and j g, parallel to c k; make n e and n d equal to n e and n d at Fig. 269, and draw d o and e l, parallel to n c; also, through k, draw s g, parallel to n c; then, in the parallelograms, m s d o and g s e l, find the elliptic curves, d m and e g, according to Art.
+118, and they will define the curves.
+The line, d e, being drawn through n parallel to k c, defines the joint, which is to be cut through the plank vertically.
+If the rail crosses the platform rather steep, a butt joint will be preferable, to obtain which see Art.
+405.